Material Issues

 material issues

-We re-examine materiality and value creation on an annual basis in light of changes in business conditions, changes in expectations from external stakeholders, and societal trends toward ensuring the effectiveness of ESG promotion.
-Our materiality and the value creation are based on the concept of double materiality, considering not only the impact of society and the environment on our company, but also the impact of our company on each stakeholder.
+The Company reassesses its materiality and value creation on an annual basis, taking into account changes in business conditions, shifts in expectations from external stakeholders, and broader societal trends related to ensuring the effectiveness of ESG promotion.
+The Company's materiality and value creation are based on the concept of double materiality, considering not only how society and the environment affect the Company, but also how the Company affects each stakeholder.

-Each materiality consists of multiple value creation (values generated through our business activities and initiatives) and contributes to the creation of business and business opportunities.
+Each material issue consists of multiple forms of value creation through the Company's business activities and helps create new businesses and business opportunities.

 [Notes]